ebricks/justapis-swift-sdk/README.md

 ##Development

+The SDK is designed to be lightweight and modular so that you can enhance and modify its functionality without modifying its code directly.

-If you would like to develop in the SDK, you just need to clone or fork this repository and hack away.
+However, if you would like to make changes to the SDK, you are welcome to  clone or fork this repository.
+You will also need to modify your apps to make sure they integrate your code rather than what's hosted in this repository.

 Unit Testing does require that you OHHTTPStubs is available in order to mock requests, but this is bundled in as a git submodule.
 See **Dependencies** for more information.